-...because I was tired of lying to my 4-year-old son.
+...because I am tired of lying to my 4-year-old son.
 Lying every day.
-Lying whenever he asked me a question.
-I felt like a cheat and the biggest hypocrite who ever inhabited this world.
+Lying whenever he asks me a question.
+I feel like a cheat and the biggest hypocrite who ever inhabited this world.

-I felt like a living example of an OXYMORON.
+I feel like a living example of an OXYMORON.
 A non-veg eating sensitive person.

 I am 35 now and it's not the first time it has struck me.
 But I ate, ate heartily, applauding praises to the chef or to mum, whoever cooked those tender spicy delicious sumptuous chicken delicacies or mutton varieties.
 I was a slave to my palate and traded guilt for taste and hit it under the cover of ‘everybody else is doing it.
 Me alone can't do anything about it.’
 Point taken.
 Traded.
 Done.
 Leg piece of chicken goes down the throat with delight.
 Yummy!!!

 Somewhere around 9 years of age, the first time I actually went to the chicken shop with my father and saw the entire episode.
 I was aghast.
 I was pained.
 I came back home shocked.
 Two hours later I had traded ….my palette a slave …I pretended to repress what I had seen...and all was well.
 Next time onwards ...I pledged not to accompany my father to the shop.
 Rationale well placed.
 Palate well placed at the top.

 23 years later and then came motherhood.
 For the past 1.5 years, my little boy questions have tormented me endlessly.
 Now there are two of us feasting on the non-vegetarian food.
 Guess it never occurred to him when he was a toddler.
 ‘I better don't tell him the truth, big deal’, and I continued serving him chicken soup and goat curry.

 Then came his astonishingly awesome verbal skills and his childlike questions capable of intriguing the best of the minds at the risk of making them feel dumb.
 But I always preferred to have answers either through my own mental faculties or Google.